edX Online

 Behavioral psychologists combine specialized knowledge of cognitive psychology with a variety of social learning, emotional processing, and information processing theories, in order to help people better their lives.1 By understanding how and why an individual takes a particular action, we can predict future behavior and adjust stimuli to achieve desired results.

-Browse online Behavioral Psychology Courses
+Browse online Behavioral Psychology Certificates

 Find new interests and advance your career opportunities